 Upon successful completion of the program, students will earn 3 credit hours.

-All standard MC Law rules for class attendance, participation and grading will apply to these two courses.
-Please refer to the MC Law 2015 - 2016 Academic Year Catalog for details.
-Grades will be determined by final exams and class participation.
+All standard MC Law rules for class attendance, participation, and grading will apply to this course.
+Please refer to the MC Law 2017-2018 Academic Year Catalog for details.
+Grades will be letter grades and determined by final papers and class participation.